ReapUsow/Rabbit-Hole/02-containers/README.md

 # 02 - Containers (Orchestration)

 ## 🎯 Purpose & Scope
-This section documents containerization strategies, environment isolates, and service orchestrations running on top of Linux hosts or within Proxmox LXC containers.
+This section documents containerisation strategies, environment isolates, and service orchestrations running on top of Linux hosts or within Proxmox LXC containers.

 ---